Vitamin D is an important factor in the area of health and wellness. It is a supplement that aids or assists in the growth of our bone structure.

 recommendations on age, so they suggest at least 400 IU from birth to 12 months,

-600 IU for children and adults, and 800 IU for seniors over 7
+600 IU for children and adults, and 800 IU for seniors over 71.
+Depending on their

 age and medical condition, some individuals may need 2,000 to 4,000 IUs,